Western honey bee: Pollination

 The western honey bee is an important pollinator of crops; this service accounts for much of the species' commercial value.
 In 2005, the estimated commercial value of western honey bees was just under $200 billion worldwide.
 A large number of the crop species farmed worldwide depend on it.
 Although orchards and fields have increased in size, wild pollinators have dwindled.
 In a number of regions the pollination shortage is addressed by migratory beekeepers, who supply hives during a crop bloom and move them after the blooming period.
 Commercial beekeepers plan their movements and wintering locations according to anticipated pollination services.
 At higher latitudes it is difficult (or impossible) to overwinter sufficient bees, or to have them ready for early blooming plants.
 Much migration is seasonal, with hives wintering in warmer climates and moving to follow the bloom at higher latitudes.

 In California, almond pollination occurs in February, early in the growing season before local hives have built up their populations.
 Almond orchards require two hives per acre, or 2000 m2 per hive, for maximum yield, and pollination is dependent on the importation of hives from warmer climates.
 Almond pollination (in February and March in the U.S.) is the largest managed pollination event in the world, requiring more than one-third of all managed honey bees in the country.
 Bees are also moved en masse for pollination of apples in New York, Michigan, and Washington.
 Despite honey bees' inefficiency as blueberry pollinators, large numbers are moved to Maine because they are the only pollinators who can be easily moved and concentrated for this and other monoculture crops.
 Bees and other insects maintain flower constancy by transferring pollen to other biologically specific plants; this prevents flower stigmas from being clogged with pollen from other species.
 In 2000, Drs.
-Roger Morse and Nicholas Calderone of Cornell University attempted to quantify the effects of the western honey bee on only US food crops.
+Roger Morse and Nicholas Calderone of Cornell University attempted to quantify the effects of the western honey bee on American food crops.
 Their calculations came up with a figure of US$14.6 billion in food crop value.